 There’s a lot of variety when it comes to job descriptions, from the overly casual to the dense, dry and daunting.
 Ideally, you’ll mix some art and science to create a balance of the must-have skills you need and the position you have to sell.

-Are your job descriptions too laid back?
+Are your job descriptions for your open roles too laid back?
 Certain job descriptions scream “super-fun workplace” by leading with the company’s informal culture (Shoes?
 What shoes?) and ample perks (Did we mention there’s a dog park?
 And a nap room?
 Yeah, they’re just beyond the foosball tables).
-This type of job description’s tone is casual but job seekers may walk away not understanding the ins and outs of the creative position.
-(What does a “digital media maven” actually do, anyway?)
+This type of job description’s tone is casual, but job seekers may walk away not understanding the ins and outs of the position.

-On the other side of the spectrum, there are the more traditional corporations that tend to be business in the front and in the back.
-Often, these job descriptions are laden with company-specific jargon and idealistic dream lists of required skills.
+On the other side of the spectrum, there are the job descriptions laden with company-specific jargon and idealistic dream lists of required skills.
 In addition, larger organizations can run the risk of creating job descriptions that feel more mass-produced than personalized, making it difficult for some candidates to connect with the company.
 Focusing strictly on “work” while neglecting “play” can make job descriptions — and companies — seem a little dull.

-The key is for creative hiring managers to write job descriptions that are both informative and ;inspiring.
-Remember, if the creative job you’re describing doesn’t intrigue, you won’t likely get the type of applicants you’re seeking.
+The key is for hiring managers to write job descriptions that are both informative and inspiring.
+Remember, if the job you’re describing isn’t intriguing, you won’t likely get the type of applicants you’re seeking.

-In other words, hiring managers must walk a line when writing job descriptions — they must understand not only how to describe the position and its necessary skills, but also sell both the position and the workplace culture to qualified candidates.
+In other words, hiring managers must walk a line when writing job descriptions.
+They must understand not only how to describe the position and its must-have skills, but also how to sell both the position and the organizational culture to qualified candidates.

 Here are five tips to keep in mind when writing job descriptions to attract the most qualified people and show off your company’s attributes:

 1. Think of the job description as a blueprint